0xMrNight/blog/content/posts/networking/ip-address.md

 #### Dedicated IP

-A dedicated IP address is an address alloted exclusively to one website.
+A dedicated IP address is an address allotted exclusively to one website.

 #### Loopback IP